LycheeOrg/LycheeOrg.github.io/docs/installation.md

 - Optionally, you can also install the following command line tools:
 	- Exiftool (for better handling of EXIF metadata)
 	- FFmpeg (to generate video thumbnails)
-- To install from git you will also need Composer.
+- To install from git you will also need Composer and npm.
 See [below](#from-the-master-branch) for details.

 While Lychee works on 32bit systems, we **strongly** recommend the use of a 64bit OS.